This article was last updated on April 30

 Lost Wages Assistance (LWA) in Nevada – Payments now processing and being paid

 The Nevada DETR said that it made a small test run of $300 LWA payments during the week of October 12th to claimants in the Pandemic Unemployment Assistance (PUA) program.
-Actual LWA payments to all eligible claimants will take place over the next two weeks until the end of October and payments will be processed in several batches given the significant number of claimants and system constraints.
+Actual LWA payments to all eligible claimants will take place over the next several weeks and payments will be processed in several batches given the significant number of claimants and system constraints.

 [Updated November 11th] The Nevada DETR has said it has started processing ($300) payments for week 4 of LWA to eligible claimants this week.
 As in round one, the process is expected to last up to 10 days, DETR said.
 After Week 4 is paid, DETR will pay subsequent weeks for which they have funding.